More set-up tips

 One drawback with all this is that you might get the underpass checkpoint before you've killed him.
 If that's not good enough for you, all you can do is try again.
 Otherwise you'll have to be content with needing to snipe him each time you start your battle.
 Actually, maybe you'll prefer things that way, as it gives you the opportunity of leaving him alive when you want.
 Things would be especially convenient if you happen to get the checkpoint just as you've got him in your sights.

 There's a way you can conveniently delay the checkpoint until you want it however.
 Remember the two Shade gunners up on the ledge?
-If you deliberately leave the one on the right alive, you'll be under threat from his Shade when you're down on the ice, which will cause the game to delay the checkpoint.
+If you deliberately leave the one on the right alive, you'll be under threat from his Shade when you're down on the ice, causing checkpoint delay.
 Once you've killed the sniper, follow up by killing the Shade gunner, enabling the game to give you the checkpoint (though it may get delayed due to the Marines fighting).
 Sometimes the sniper may kill the gunner first though, which can necessitate a retry.
 You can reduce the chances of this by having moved the Shade back a little in advance (see Blockades and other rearranging), so the sniper won't have such a good line of fire - but so you'll still be under threat.
+An alternative way of delaying the checkpoint is simply to throw a grenade and take your shot before it goes off.
+Or you could try taking your shot while doing some jumping, but that's a bit awkward.

 Marines checkpoint